rehierl/abstract-properties/14-x-types-of-properties/14-1-base-orders/1-0-a-traces-recap.md

 ```

 The pre-order trace `tTR(n)` of a node in regards to the document tree's
-**trivial suborder** (DTR - all of the nodes, but none of the edges) is
+**trivial suborder** (DTR - all of the nodes, none of the edges) is a
-a 1-element substring to the document tree's pre-order trace.
+1-element substring to the document tree's pre-order trace.
 After all,
 any node has an empty set of descendants in that suborder.

 * `TR(N,Ø)` for `T(N,E)`